 The Framework has 16 standards across the three priority areas.
 Clubs are expected to meet all mandatory standards in each priority area.
-Beyond this it is hoped clubs will strive to improve in each standard, ultimately leading to being accredited an Active Monash Bronze, Silver or Gold Club under the Framework.
+Beyond this it is hoped clubs will strive to improve in each standard, ultimately leading to being accredited an Active Monash Bronze, Silver, Gold or Platinum Club under the Framework.
 Training will be provided to assist clubs in this process.

-Active Monash Sports Club Framework Priority Area: Healthy and Resilient Standard Mandatory Bronze Bronze Silver Alcohol and other drugs Good Sports Accreditation (Level 1, 2 or 3) Comply with legislative requirements Does not allow alcohol sales during times of junior training, matches or events Does not emphasis provision of alcohol No promotion of alcohol or licenced premises Alcohol free club Good Sports Tackling Illegal Drugs program Healthy food and drinks Comply with legislative requirements e.g. food safety/food handling Understand the Healthy Choices Guidelines, committee resolves and takes some action A range of actions on healthy options e.g. considering placement of drink options in fridge, no meal deals that include soft drinks, etc. Healthy Eating Plan/traffic light system in place Costs and flexibility Has concession membership available Committee resolves to take action to assist people with financial or inflexible barriers Initiatives in place to assist people with barriers e.g. flexible uniform policy, access to second-hand or shared equipmen and uniforms, transport coordinated or subsided to games/training Has multiple membership types and formal structures e.g. social sport program Evidence of people from a range of socio-economic backgrounds are actively participating Culturally and Linguistically Diverse (CALD) groups Comply with legislative requirements Has completed cultural awareness training or other session e.g. Say No To Racism Linked in with community leaders or has partnerships with community groups People from CALD backgrounds are actively participating on and off the field
+Active Monash Sports Club Framework Priority Area: Healthy and Resilient Standard Mandatory Bronze Silver Gold Platinum Alcohol and other drugs Good Sports Accreditation (Level 1, 2 or 3) or an alcohol free club Comply with legislative requirements Victorian Commission for Gambling and Liquor Regulations(VCGLR) adhering to standard licence obligations Liquor Control Reform Act 1998 Good Sports Level 1 Alcohol education program No promotion of alcohol Good Sports Level 2 Alcohol education program Good Sports Tackling Illegal Drugs program No Alcohol during junior matches or training (1hr after last game/training finishes) Good Sports Level 3 Alcohol education program Good Sports Tackling Illegal Drugs program Alcohol free club (no club, limited or renewable liquor licence) Temporary limited licence permitted for no more than 6 occasions annually for adults only.
+Healthy food and drinks Comply with legislative requirements e.g. food safety/food handling Attend a Healthy Choices Guidelines session.
+Start taking action to increase the range of healthy food and drink options e.g. considering placement of drink options in fridge, no meal deals that include soft drinks etc. Healthy Eating Plan/traffic light system in place Green - Best Choices Amber - Choose Carefully Red - Limited Healthy Eating options only - no red foods under the traffic light system

-Disability Comply with legislative requirements Has completed Play By The Rules Inclusive Coaching Course or attended other disability awareness training Linked in with community groups e.g. Access for All Abilities, Disability Sport Victoria People with a disability are actively participating on and off the field Gender equity Comply with legislative requirements Has participated in gender equity and LGBTIQ+ training, awareness, or campaigns Has policies or strategies in place to encourage people across genders to participate/lead, including people who identify as LGBTIQ+ People across genders are actively participating on and off the field Gender balance Inclusive of LGBTIQ+ Prid ority Area: Accoun table Standard Mandatory Bronze Silver Gold Club Health Check Provides annual summary of Club Health Check to council (Either from SSA or SportAus) N/A N/A Actively working towards priority areas in Club Health Check summary Council policies Complies with relevant policies e.g. Licence, Gambling, smoke-free venues, Special Conditions, N/A N/A N/A Legislative requirements Meets legislative requirements e.g. Association Incorporation Child Safe Standards/Working with Children Check Tobacco Act OH&S Liquor licencing Insurance N/A N/A N/A Key documents Adopts a Member Protection Policy and Code of Conduct (may incorporate Fair Play Code) that are available online N/A N/A N/A Decision making and leadership Position descriptions for all roles (paid and volunteer) Professional development Coaches and key personnel are Actively recruits diverse leaders e.g. women, people with
+Costs and flexibility Has concession membership categories available to members. - the club has a plan in place to address low cost and flexibility in memberships offered to its members.
+Committee resolves to take action to assist people with financial or inflexible barriers, through a policy workshopped at an education session provided by Council Initiatives in place to assist people with barriers e.g. flexible uniform policy, access to second-hand or shared equipment and uniforms, transport coordinated or subsided to games/training Has multiple membership types and structures e.g. social sport program People from a range of socio- economic backgrounds are actively participating Culturally and Linguistically Diverse (CALD) groups Comply with legislative requirements Has completed cultural awareness training or other session e.g. Say No To Racism Linked in with community leaders or has partnerships with community groups People from CALD backgrounds are actively participating on and off the field Disability Comply with legislative requirements (Play by the Rules, Disability Discrimination Act) Has completed Play By The Rules Inclusive Coaching Course or attended other disability awareness training Linked in with community groups e.g. Access for All Abilities, Disability Sport Victoria People with a disability are actively participating on and off the field.
+Gender equity Comply with legislative requirements (Inclusive Sport Framework from Sport Australia) Has participated in gender equity and LGBTIQ+ training, awareness, or campaigns Has policies or strategies in place to encourage people across genders to participate/lead, including people who identify as LGBTIQ+ People across genders are actively participating on and off the field Gender balance Inclusive of LGBTIQ+ Has gender equity targets for committees and board.
+Priority Area: Accountable Standard Mandatory Bronze Silver Gold Platinum Club Health Check Provide a copy of the annual Club Health Check to council (Either from SSA or SportAus) N/A N/A Actively working towards priority areas in Club Health Check summary Council policies